Hero image

 (0)

-This detailed and visually-appealing resource offers a complete reference point for students learning or revising knowledge relating to the Tudors and Stuarts (1485-1714).
-It is ideal for students studying at GCSE/ upper KS3 level, and contains comprehensive sections on: Tudor and Stuart Monarchs - date of reign, biography, spouse info, and key facts; Major Events and Key Information; Everyday Life in the Period; Timeline of Major Events; Key words and ideas are underlined for easy reference.
+This clear, detailed and visually-appealing resource offers a complete reference point for children learning about Charles Dickens, particularly those completing a history study of ‘Significant Individuals.’
+It contains comprehensive sections entitled: Overview; Times in His Life; Important Vocabulary; Charles Dickens Timeline; Answers to the Important Questions; Top Ten Facts.
 The resource is designed to be printed onto A3, and is provided as both a PDF and a Word version (so that you can edit if you want to).
-All images used are licensed for commercial use and are cited on a separate document (included).
+All images used are licensed for commercial use.

 TandLGuruTandLGuru